safferli/datascientist_personneleconomics/data-scientist/index.md

 ---
-title       : Data Analysts -- How to recruit and retain a team subtitle    : Big Data Conference, Startplatz author      : Christoph Safferling job         : Head of Game Analytics url         : {lib: "."}    # this is important for reveal.js
+title       : Data Analysts -- How to recruit and retain a team subtitle    : Game Analytics Forum GABI2015 author      : Christoph Safferling job         : Head of Game Analytics url         : {lib: "."}    # this is important for reveal.js